answerdigital/AnswerKing-Java/README.md

 # Answer King REST API

 The Answer King REST API is the backend for a fast food business.
 It allows products and categories to be created and orders to be placed.
-An product can be included in multiple categories.
+A product can be included in multiple categories.

 ## Docker